A Jedi's Fight - A Star Wars Fan Fiction Story

 "Four years, and all time you knew who she was, and she showed no sign of recognition!
 Master, you must have felt very frustrated.
 Why haven't you told her about your eternal relationship with her earlier?
 I mean, before she was imprisoned on Wegoyy."

 "In the beginning Liane wasn't a very cooperative and friendly person, Ian.
 Don't forget that her foster-father had portrayed me as her enemy.
-I was lucky that our relationship had become at a friendlier stage before she was brought to Wegoyy.
+I was lucky that our relationship had become at a friendlier level before she was brought to Wegoyy.
 She had accepted me as a friend, but I would have possibly destroyed that fragile friendship, if I would have told her about our eternal union.
-In stead I gave her the Jedi-pendant which would allow her to contact me through the Force.
+Instead I gave her the Jedi-pendant which would allow her to contact me through the Force.
 I'm still in your debt, Ian, for if you wouldn't have left her the Jedi-pendant when you had to leave her in the Wegoyy desert, I might never have found her again."

 "Are you sure about that, master?"
 Ian asked.